Michael Bublé (album)

 Michael Bublé is the third studio album by Canadian singer Michael Bublé.
 It was released on 143 Records and Reprise Records.
-The album was released on February 11, 2003.
-The album spawned four singles: "How Can You Mend a Broken Heart", "Kissing a Fool", "Sway" and "Spider-Man Theme".
+The album was released on February 11, 2003, and was Bublé's major label debut.
+It spawned four singles: "How Can You Mend a Broken Heart", "Kissing a Fool", "Sway" and "Spider-Man Theme".

 Background

 Bublé's career breakthrough came when he performed Kurt Weill's classic track "Mack the Knife" at the wedding of Brian Mulroney's daughter Caroline in September 2000.
 Mulroney introduced Bublé to David Foster, a multi-Grammy awarding producer and a Warner Bros.
 Records executive, who had previously worked with the likes of Josh Groban.
-Foster signed Bublé to his 143 record label, and he started recording a self-titled album in 2001, with David Foster as producer.
+Foster signed Bublé to his 143 record label, and he started recording the album in 2001, with David Foster as producer.
 The album features a range of standards from various eras including "Fever", "The Way You Look Tonight", "For Once in My Life", Van Morrison's "Moondance" and Lou Rawls' "You'll Never Find Another Love Like Mine".
 Barry Gibb of the Bee Gees performs with Bublé on his version of the group's classic track, "How Can You Mend a Broken Heart".